metacpan/metacpan-cpan-extracted/distros/H/HTTP-Promise/README.md

 # METHODS

 The following methods are available.
 This interface provides similar interface as [LWP::UserAgent](https://metacpan.org/pod/LWP%3A%3AUserAgent) while providing more granular control.

+## accept\_encoding

+String.
+Sets or gets whether we should accept compressed data.

+You can set it to `none` to disable it.
+By default, this is `auto`, and it will set the `Accept-Encoding` `HTTP` header to all the supported encoding based on the availability of associated modules.

+You can also set this to a comma-separated list of known encoding, typically: `bzip2,deflate,gzip,rawdeflate,brotli`

+See [HTTP::Promise::Stream](https://metacpan.org/pod/HTTP%3A%3APromise%3A%3AStream) for more details.

+Returns a [scalar object](https://metacpan.org/pod/Module%3A%3AGeneric%3A%3AScalar) of the current value.

 ## accept\_language